-Aaron Boone is an analyst for Monday Night Baseball with frequent appearances on Baseball Tonight and other studio programming.
+On January 13, 2016, ESPN named Aaron Boone a Sunday Night Baseball analyst.
+Previously he has worked on Monday Night Baseball with frequent appearances on Baseball Tonight and other studio programming.
+Boone also provides commentary for MLB postseason and World Series games on ESPN Radio.
 He joined ESPN in 2010 after his retirement from professional baseball.
-He also served as a guest analyst on ESPN Radio during the 2009 National League Division Series.

 Boone played for six Major League franchises over 12 seasons including stops in Cincinnati (1997-2003), New York Yankees (2003), Cleveland (2005-2006), Florida (2007), Washington (2008) and Houston (2009).